pingcap/blog/why-shareit-selects-tikv-for-data-storage-for-its-2.4-billion-user-business.md

 title: Why SHAREit Selects TiKV for Data Storage for Its 2.4-Billion-User Business
 author: ['Linlin Yan']
 date: 2021-11-09
-summary: This post talks about why SHAREit Group embraces TiKV as its storage infrastructure and how TiKV fixes SHAREit’s pain points.
+summary: This post talks about why SHAREit Group embraces TiKV, an open-source distributed and transactional KV database, as its storage infrastructure and how TiKV fixes SHAREit’s pain points.
 tags: ['TiKV']
 customer: SHAREit Group
 customerCategory: Internet